shivaraj-bh/nix-workshop/workshop-1/presentation.md

 ```bash
 nix show-derivation /nix/store/nlyh1b0112ihi3fvv3xwdia80fisdcsc-myHello.drv
 ```
 #### Output is too long to fit in the slide.
-Let's execute the command in the terminal.
+Let's execute the command in the terminal and have a look at the output.
 ---
 ### Build the derivation with `nix build`
 ```bash